·

 Baby in a travel stroller inside a public transport, highlighting the convenience of a compact stroller for city commuting.

-Consider the fact that you might have to lift the stroller on buses, trains, and other forms of public transport.
-Or even the trunk.
+Consider that you might have to lift the stroller on buses, trains, and other forms of public transport.
+Or even into the trunk.

 Travel Stroller for Infant

 Some babies love strollers, while others prefer carriers.
-Some only want to sleep with a flat recline, others like mine hate a flat recline ever since he turned 3 months.
-Some love cocoons, and others hate cocoons.
-Some are fine in a car seat, others like mine hate the car seat.
+Some only want to sleep with a flat recline, others hate a flat recline.
+Some love cocoons and others hate cocoons.
+Some babies are fine in a car seat, while others, like mine, hate the car seat.

-You’ll want to see how do you handle luggage and carry-ons on the plane and how a stroller fits or doesn’t fit, in this scenario.
+You’ll want to see how you handle luggage and carry-ons on the plane and how a stroller fits or doesn’t fit, in this scenario that suits YOU.

 Can a Travel Stroller Be Used Since Birth?

 We started traveling with baby Dylan when he was 2 weeks old.
 By 4 months he flew on 20 flights, at least half of which I’ve taken solo just with him, without my partner.
-Most travel strollers cannot be used from birth and it’s recommended that you wait at least 4-6 months, as they don’t fully recline.
+Most travel strollers cannot be used from birth without something extra (like an insert) and it’s recommended that you wait at least 4-6 months, as they don’t fully recline.

-There are a few strollers, however, that have an option of a newborn insert or flat recline that can make them usable from birth.
+There are a few travel strollers for newborn, however, that have an add-on option of newborn insert or flat recline.
 As great as it sounds, however, my baby basically refused any type of bassinet or cocoon by 3 months.
-There was no way I was able to put him in a bassinet to lie flat.
+There was no way I was able to put him in a bassinet to lie flat, so we used a fully reclined stroller early on.

 Do You Need a Carseat Clip Option for a Travel Stroller?